iamaldren/MessagingAPI/README.md

 This endpoint will display the details for a specific message.
 The message will be identified by the message ID passed as a Path variable in the URL.

-In case the message ID passed doesn't exists in the database, it will throw an `HTTP Status 404`.
+In case the message ID passed doesn't exist in the database, it will throw an `HTTP Status 404`.

 `Curl Command`:
 ```